MohamedAhmed479/My_First_Laravel_Project/README.md

 ---

-This would clarify the role of the chat system in the project for anyone reviewing the documentation.
----

 ### **Key Functionalities:**
 - **Admin Dashboard**: Provides an overview for managing the entire system.
 - **Customer Management**: Complete CRUD operations for managing customer data.